serenity-is/docs/faq/troubleshooting.md

 ** Tried to setup cascaded dropdowns but my second dropdown is always empty:**

-Make sure your CascadeField is correct, matches property name in secondary lookup properly.
+Make sure your CascadeField is correct and it matches property name in secondary lookup properly.
 For example CountryID doesn't match CountryId at script side.
-You may use nameof() operator.
+You may use nameof() operator like CascadeField = nameof(CityRow.CountryId) to be sure.

+A similar problem might occur if you fail to correctly set CascadeFrom option.
+This corresponds to first dropdown ID in your form.
+For example, if there are MyCountryId and CustomerCityId properties in the form, CascadeForm should be *CustomerCountryId*.
+Again, you can use nameof(MyCountryId) to be certain.

+> CascadeFrom is an editor ID while CascadeField is a field property name in row.

 Another possibility is that CascadeField is not included in lookup data that is sent to script side.
 For example, if second dropdown is city selection, which is connected to a country dropdown through CountryId, make sure that CountryId property in CityRow has a [LookupInclude] attribute on it.